freistli/MSGraphFunctionApp/README.md

 ## Try Azure Function version

 ***AzureFunction_TimmerTrigger\run.csx*** can be used in Timer Trigger Azure Function.
-It uses the same logic as desktok client.
+It uses the same logic as desktop client.
 Only difference is output information.

 It requires to set 4 Environment variables in Azure AppSettings as well.